Josephson diode effect in one-dimensional quantum wires connected to superconductors with mixed singlet-triplet pairing

-Now, we investigate the dependence of diode effect coefficient on the chemical potential of the central quantum wire (which can be implemented in an experiment by an applied gate voltage).
+Now, we investigate the dependence of diode effect coefficient on the chemical potential of the central quantum wire (which can be varied in an experiment by an applied gate voltage).
 Previous studies have shown that tuning the chemical potential in a normal metal connected to superconductors leads to oscillations in Josephson current~\cite{sahu23}.
 This phenomenon arises from Fabry-Pérot interference between plane wave modes within the metallic region~\cite{sahu23,soori12,soori17,soori19,soori22car,das2024car}.

-Approximating the dispersion for electrons in the central quantum wire as $E=-2t\cos{ka}-\mu_0$ (since $\al,b\ll t$) (where $a$ is the lattice spacing), we can calculate the corresponding wavevectors $k_{0,j}$ at the peak locations in Fig.~\ref{fig:fp}.
-These wavevectors should satisfy the condition $(k_{0,j+1}-k_{0,j})(L_{n}+1)a=\pi$.
-Our analysis of the data in Figure 1 confirms this relationship, with values of $(k_{0,j+1}-k_{0,j})(L_{n}+1)a/\pi$ approximately equal to 1.09, 0.99, 0.97, 0.99, 1.02, 1.01, and 1.02.
-The small deviations from 1 are likely due to the approximation made in the dispersion relation, neglecting $\al$ and $b$.
+Approximating the dispersion for electrons in the central quantum wire as $E=-2t\cos{ka}-\mu_0$ (since $\al,b\ll t$) (where $a$ is the lattice spacing), we can calculate the corresponding wavevectors $k_{0,j}$ at the peak locations in Fig.~\ref{fig:fp}, taking $E=0$ (since states within the gap contribute dominantly to Josephson current).
+These wavevectors should satisfy the condition $(k_{0,j+1}-k_{0,j})(L_q+1)a=\pi$.
+Our analysis of the data in Figure 1 confirms this relationship, with values of $(k_{0,j+1}-k_{0,j})(L_q+1)a/\pi$ approximately equal to 1.09, 0.99, 0.97, 0.99, 1.02, 1.01, and 1.02.
+The small deviations from 1 are possibly due to the approximations: (i) in the dispersion relation, we neglected $\al$ and $b$, and (ii) while finding $k_{0,j}$, we approximated the energy $E$ to zero.
 This evidence strongly supports the conclusion that the observed oscillations originate from Fabry-Pérot interference.

 {\it Conclusion.-} We demonstrated that triplet pairing in superconductors can lead to JDE in systems where a spin-orbit-coupled quantum wire, under the influence of a Zeeman field, is connected between two superconductors.
 Importantly, JDE is absent in such setups when the superconductivity is purely singlet, making this a potential method to probe the presence of triplet superconductivity.
-Notably, when the directions of the triplet pairing and the Zeeman field in the central quantum wire are non-collinear, SOC in the quantum wire is not necessary to observe JDE, provided that the superconductors exhibit both singlet and triplet components.
+Notably, when the directions of the triplet pairing and the Zeeman field in the central quantum wire are non-collinear, SOC in the quantum wire is not necessary to observe JDE, provided that the superconductors host both singlet and triplet pairings.